Q. What is your professional background?

 Q. How is REGINA doing?

 A. Well, I must say that Our Lady is an EXCELLENT patroness!
 REGINA is growing exponentially, thanks to the help of some committed Catholics like my husband Harry Stevens, a host of writers, photographers and videographers.
-Our readership list has grown 12,000% in three years, and our webpage now receives 50,000+ visits per month.
-The Facebook page also reaches almost 2 million people per month and we are publishing in Italian, German, French and Spanish.
+Our readership list has grown 15,000% in three years, and our webpage now receives 100,000+ visits per month.
+The Facebook page also reaches more than 3 million people per month and we are publishing in Italian, German, French and Spanish.
+We are also running Trips for young people which you can see HERE.

 A. It's FREE!
 Click on the Subscribe link on the Regina website home page, or on Facebook and click EMAIL SUBSCRIBE, next to the LIKE button.
 HINT: You may not be able to see the EMAIL SUBSCRIBE from your SMARTPHONE, so use a LAPTOP or DESKTOP.